Which place is cheaper, Guayaquil or Recife?

 Guayaquil is Ecuador's largest city and seaport.
 From a tourist perspective, the city acts primarily as a transportation gateway to the country and the Galapagos Islands.
 While the city can be skipped altogether, should you have a free day to spend here, there are a few noteworthy things to do, as well as some terrific dining and nightlife options.
 Guayaquil’s main tourist attraction is Las Penas, a hill with old, colorfully painted buildings at the north end of the Malecon, where you can walk the 400 steps to the lighthouse at the top for good views of the city.
 The neighborhood is filled with cafes, bars, restaurants, and art galleries and is relatively safe.
 Other important sights include the Malecon 2000, a massive urban development project that has brought new life to the riverside in the city center and the Parque Seminario, filled with fountains, trees and iguanas, located at 10 de Agosto Ave and Chile Ave.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Recife is $133, while the average daily cost in Guayaquil is $76.
+The average daily cost (per person) in Recife is $173, while the average daily cost in Guayaquil is $95.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Recife and Guayaquil in more detail.

 Looking for a hotel in Recife or Guayaquil?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.